 Along the same vein, during the COVID pandemic most social events have gone virtual, and the universities themselves have been investing in technology to help keep their students’ communities connected.

 For example, the University of Pennsylvania has created a virtual platform to host all the universities’ campus groups, clubs, and Greek life in one place during welcome week.
 Students can also form queues and representatives from the organization can engage with them in Zoom rooms just like they would in a world without COVID-19.

 Other universities have gone further to try and recreate their campus with online game-like platforms.
 Johns Hopkins University has built a fully-interactive virtual university on Minecraft and given all students free access to the video-game.
 Stanford has also recreated a virtual campus to recapture the university experience on a bespoke service called Club Cardinal.
 Users have an avatar, are given their own dorm room to decorate, and are able to attend events happening in Zoom rooms.

-Again, we recognize that quiet students may not feel terribly comfortable socializing in online mediums, however, it may be your only opportunity to meet friends during this time.
-You won’t regret it later on when the pandemic is over and you finally get the chance to meet your friends in-person.
+Again, we recognise that quiet students may not feel terribly comfortable socialising in online mediums, however it may be your only opportunity to meet friends during this time.
+You wont regret it later on when the pandemic is over and you finally get the chance to meet your friends in-person.

 Crimson Education is the world’s leading university admissions support company helping students navigate the US and UK university application process.
-We assist you to find your best-fit university, create a personalized roadmap, ace your standardized tests, craft the perfect essay, build candidacy through extracurriculars, and more.
+We assist you to find your best-fit university, create a personalised roadmap, ace your standardised tests, craft the perfect essay, build candidacy through extracurriculars, and more.
 Check out our student success page to find more Q&As and case studies about our successful Crimson students.